8295

 While speed is an advantage, compressing cure time without considering system integrity can lead to issues such as bubbling, delamination, or premature wear.
 Here’s how to avoid common pitfalls:

-• Always mix by volume or weight as specified.
+Always mix by volume or weight as specified.
 Over- or under-catalyzing polyaspartics affects cure rate and film performance.
+Avoid adding solvents to thin the product.

-• Polyaspartics offer shorter pot life than epoxies.
+Polyaspartics offer shorter pot life than epoxies.
 Efficient mixing, staging, and application are critical, especially on larger projects.
+Always mix in small batches.

 Who Benefits from Fast Return-to-Service Systems?